Metaswitch/homestead/docs/homestead_api.md

 * `dereg-user`, `dereg-timeout`, `dereg-admin` - used to indicate that a deregistration (e.g. a REGISTER with `Expires: 0`, expiry of all bindings, or some other failure) has triggered this request.
 If a HSS is configured, Clearwater will delete any cached data for the subscriber (putting it in NOT_REGISTERED state) and send a Server-Assignment-Request with an appropriate type (USER_DEREGISTRATION, TIMEOUT_DEREGISTRATION or ADMINISTRATIVE_DEREGISTRATION).
 If a HSS is not configured, Clearwater will set the user to UNREGISTERED state.
 * `dereg-auth-failure` - used to indicate that a registration of a new binding has failed.
 This doesn't change any state on Homestead (as a registered user who fails to register a second binding shouldn't be de-registered, and an unregistered or not-registered user who fails to register is already in the right state) - it simply triggers a Server-Assignment-Request with Server-Assignment-Type AUTHENTICATION_FAILURE.

-These Server-Assignment-Types will specify a User-Name based on the `private_id` query parameter (if provided), or on the PrivateID element in the cached User-Data.
-It will be omitted if neither of these are available.

 The body also has an optional `server_name` field, specifying the S-CSCF URI to use in the Server-Name on the Server-Assignment-Request.
 If this is missing then the Server-Name is set to the value of the configured S-CSCF URI (in `/etc/clearwater/shared_config`).

+The Server-Assignment-Requests will specify a User-Name based on the `private_id` query parameter (if provided), or on the PrivateID element in the cached User-Data.
+It will be omitted if neither of these are available.

 The following error cases are possible: